XeCrippy/AchievementUnlocker/README.md

 - You can adjust the range or add a check for specific games
 - I advise turning off notifications on your console while unlocking because it will pop up for every one
 - It's a bit slow so be patient
+- Title Updates should not matter.
+It's using array of byte scan to find the xex function

 # ToDo:
 - Change the buffer address to something in XAM free memory.
 I made this quick and just used free memory in my plugins memory region.
 I haven't tested whether it will work without the plugin?
 Changing to xam free memory would fix if so